tmaham/DS-Fusion/README.md

 conda env create -f environment.yml
 ```

 You will also need to download the checkpoint named "model.ckpt" from [Source](https://github.com/CompVis/latent-diffusion).
-To reduce confusion, we provide an alternative link for the checkpoint file we used from latent-diffusion official source here [Link](https://drive.google.com/file/d/1FuwXUk8Ht-UZ2J-vCAg9MOJRPqd8iY-F/view?usp=sharing)
+For ease, we provide an alternative link [Link](https://drive.google.com/file/d/1FuwXUk8Ht-UZ2J-vCAg9MOJRPqd8iY-F/view?usp=sharing) for the checkpoint file we used in our project from the latent-diffusion official source.

 ## Basic generation